 Magic Mushrooms For Pain Relief

+After a decades-long hiatus, research investigating the therapeutic benefits of psychedelics, namely psilocybin (the active ingredient in magic mushrooms), lysergic acid diethylamide (LSD), and dimethyltryptamine (DMT), is in the midst of a long-awaited second wave.
 Fast-tracked by seminal work conducted by Dr. Roland Griffiths and his amazing team of skilled scientists at the Center for Psychedelic and Consciousness Research at Johns Hopkins, controlled psychedelic investigation is back, and it’s booming.

 Magic Mushrooms for Pain Relief: The Evidence

 Since Dr. Griffiths and his colleagues ignited the psychedelic renaissance, researchers have focused on how to treat patients with a combination of psychedelics and psychotherapy.
 Much of the evidence for psychedelics’ analgesic effects comes from poorly-controlled case reports from half a century ago.
 Many of the findings from that period were very promising, but needed more rigorous study.
 Many of the earlier studies exploring the analgesic potential of psychedelics use LSD.
 While they are different compounds, since LSD and psilocybin are very similar both phenomenologically and pharmacologically, they probably have analgesic properties in common.

 In the 1960’s, a pain researcher by the name of Dr. Eric Kast experienced a “peculiar presentment” that LSD could be an effective treatment for pain.
 The compound caused people to lose the ability to focus, and Kast hypothesized that this may help those who suffer to become less burdened.